servetti-polito/neubot/doc/neubot.1.rst

 and javascript (and the client side).
 On the Javascript side, Neubot uses jQuery and jqPlot.

+Here we provide a brief description of the core files of the web
+interface:

 **css/**
   Directory that contains CSS files.